Record and Playback Plugin

 action_name

-: The duration to skip, in seconds;play_duration_s
+: The time to skip, in seconds;play_duration_s

-: The duration of playback, in seconds;
+: The duration of the playback, in seconds;

-Here is an example of calling this interface via HTTP using the curl tool, based on the http RPC backend in net_plugin:
+Below is an example of calling this interface via HTTP using the curl tool, based on the http RPC backend in net_plugin:

 data='{